-- Mealworms and waxworms are another tasty snack for frogs.
+- Mealworms and waxworms.
+These are another tasty snack for frogs.
 Like crickets, mealworms are pretty easy to find at pet stores or raise at home.
 You can also purchase them at bait stores for fishing, but those won’t be gut-loaded.

-- Locusts and grasshoppers can be a bit trickier to find in pet stores or purchase for your frog, but they add much-needed nutritional variety to your pet’s diet.
+- Locusts and grasshoppers.
+These can be a bit trickier to find in pet stores or purchase for your frog, but they add much-needed nutritional variety to your pet’s diet.

-- Caterpillars or worms are getting easier to find in pet stores for purchase.
+- Caterpillars or worms.
+These are getting easier to find in pet stores for purchase.
 Be sure to purchase caterpillars that are the correct size for your frog, as they can be quite large!

-- Bloodworms, brine shrimp, blackworms, and other small worms will be the main diet for aquatic frogs.
+- Bloodworms, brine shrimp, and blackworms.
+These, along with other small worms, will be the main diet for aquatic frogs.

-- Mice are part of the diet for large species of frog like Pacman Frogs and African Bullfrogs.
+- Mice.
+These are part of the diet for large species of frogs such as Pacman frogs and African bullfrogs.
 As your frog grows, start feeding “pinkies,” or newborn mice.
 You can purchase these frozen or live—but keep in mind that most frogs won’t eat the frozen ones.
 Bigger frogs will eat “fuzzies” or even adult mice.
 If this grosses you out, pick a smaller frog species.

 Be sure to feed your frog food that’s less wide than the frog’s head, or your frog’s intestines can get impacted.
 Try to purchase gut-loaded insects whenever possible, as these are far more nutritious for your frog!
 If you can’t purchase gut-loaded food, your frog is at risk of developing bone disease due to a lack of calcium intake in their diet.
 Additionally, these insects will be low in other important vitamins and nutrients your frog needs.
 Some people prefer to “dust” their frog’s food with a nutritional supplement before feeding their frogs, especially if they raise their frog’s food at home.
 Gut-loading your insects, along with providing vitamin supplementation, is a great way for your frog to get the nutrients it needs to be healthy.